dtinth/dt.in.th/GristServiceAccounts.md

 ## What and why

 Prior to v1.7.5, to work with Grist documents programmatically, one would have to [create an API key](https://support.getgrist.com/rest-api/#authentication) for a user.
 This API key would be able to access all documents that the user has access to, which is not ideal from a security standpoint.
 For finer-grained access control, one would have to create a dedicated user account for each workload, which is cumbersome.
+(For temporary, single-document access from a custom widget, see [Using Grist API from a custom widget](GristAccessToken).)

 Since v1.7.5, with this feature enabled in your instance, a user can create a **service account** for each workload, each with its own API key, then grant each service account access to only the documents it needs.
 A service account: